slipstream/SlipStreamDocumentation/docs/advanced_tutorial/prerequisites.rst

 .. admonition:: EXERCISES

    1. Follow the Exoscale registration procedure to obtain an account.
-      Add your Exoscale credentials to your user profile.
+   2. Add your Exoscale credentials to your user profile.
+   3. Set the "Default cloud" parameter to Exoscale in your user profile.

 Ultimum
 ~~~~~~~